Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Port Willunga recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Recent construction comprises 91.0% standalone homes and 9.0% townhouses or apartments, preserving low density nature with an emphasis on detached housing.
-The area has approximately 156 people per dwelling approval.
-By 2041, Port Willunga is projected to grow by 115 residents based on current development patterns.
+Recent construction comprises 91.0% standalone homes and 9.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
+The location has approximately 156 people per dwelling approval, indicating an expanding market.
+Looking ahead, Port Willunga is expected to grow by 101 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development